If the equations are not displayed correctly, please use the desktop view

-You will know whether resistors are in parallel or series simply from its terminal connection.
-We call resistors in parallel connection if their terminal is connected together respectively from resistor to resistor.
+You will know whether resistors in parallel or series simply from its terminal connection.
+The connection of parallel resistors is their terminals are connected together respectively from resistor to resistor.

 Parallel Circuit Definition

 This parallel resistor is different from the series resistor where there is only one straight path passing the resistors.
 In the parallel resistor there will be many paths from head to head and tail to tail.

 From this term, the parallel resistors are used as a current divider, while the series resistor is a voltage divider.

 Since the current is divided to multiple paths or branches, the current for each branch may be different from each other.
 But, the voltage drop for each resistor will be the same for each other.